springload/wagtail-django-recaptcha/README.rst

 Wagtail ReCaptcha
 =================

     Wagtail forms with a ReCaptcha form field/widget integration app.
+Wagtail ReCaptcha provides an easy way to integrate the `django-recaptcha <https://github.com/praekelt/django-recaptcha>`_ field when using the Wagtail formbuilder.

-wagtail-django-captcha provides an easy way to integrate the `django-recaptcha <https://github.com/praekelt/django-recaptcha>`_ field when using the Wagtail formbuilder.
+Check out `Awesome Wagtail <https://github.com/springload/awesome-wagtail>`_ for more awesome packages and resources from the Wagtail community.

 Installation
 ------------